Snowflake-Labs/schemachange/README.md

 -ac, --autocommit | Enable autocommit feature for DML commands.
 The default is 'False'.
 -v, --verbose | Display verbose debugging details during execution.
 The default is 'False'.
 --dry-run | Run schemachange in dry run mode.
 The default is 'False'.
+--query-tag | A string to include in the QUERY_TAG that is attached to every SQL statement executed.

 #### render
 This subcommand is used to render a single script to the console.
 It is intended to support the development and troubleshooting of script that use features from the jinja template engine.